 Your private keys are your most valuable possessions in the blockchain space.
 Private keys are what hold information as to how much cryptocurrency you have and what you can spend.
 If you lose your private keys or they are compromised, you will never be able to get your currencies back.
 The most important part of working with cryptocurrencies and blockchains is the secure management of your private keys.

 There are 4 options for how Tatum handles private keys to blockchain addresses:

-sending private keys/mnemonic seeds to the Tatum API directly.
-This is not recommended in the production environment, and it should be used in a testnet only.
+sending private keys/mnemonic seeds to the Tatum API directly - This is not recommended in the production environment, and it should be used in a testnet only.
 Tatum never stores any private keys or mnemonic seeds.

-using Tatum Middleware docker to serve as a proxy and local signature tool.
-All API calls are invoked against Tatum Middleware, and those with private keys are processed locally.
-No sensitive information is passed to Tatum.
+using the Tatum Middleware docker to serve as a proxy and local signature tool.
+All API calls are invoked against theTatum Middleware, and those with private keys are processed locally.
+No sensitive information is passed on to Tatum.